Avaninsdra-Singh/Avanindra-Singh/README.md

 - 🎓 Final-year **B.Tech in Computer Science and Engineering** at Bhilai Institute of Technology, Durg — Class of 2026
 - 🔭 Currently building a **College Mentorship Platform** connecting senior & junior students, with mentorship matchmaking and live/recorded lectures
-- 🤖 Built an AI-powered resume screener that pairs **Gemini API** evaluation with logic-based scoring for explainable feedback
+- 🤖 Built an AI-powered resume screener that pairs **LLM-based evaluation** with logic-based scoring for explainable feedback
 - 🚀 Open to **full-stack developer** roles
 - 🏆 First Rank, App & Website Making Competition — OPJU, Raigarh (2025)
 - ⚡ Fun fact: *(add a hobby or personal detail here — it makes the profile feel more like you!)*